libsndfile/libsndfile/README.md

 * `BUILD_EXAMPLES` - build examples, `ON` by default.
 * `BUILD_TESTING` - build tests.
 Then you can run tests with `ctest` command, `ON` by default.
 Setting `BUILD_SHARED_LIBS` to `ON` disables this option.
-* `ENABLE_EXTERNAL_LIBS` - enable Ogg, Vorbis and FLAC support.
+* `ENABLE_EXTERNAL_LIBS` - enable Ogg, Vorbis, FLAC and Opus support.
 This option is available and set to `ON` if all dependency libraries were found.
 * `ENABLE_CPU_CLIP` - enable tricky cpu specific clipper.
 Enabled and set to `ON` when CPU clips negative\positive.
 Don't touch it if you are not sure
 * `ENABLE_BOW_DOCS` - enable black-on-white documentation theme, `OFF` by